UnwrappedDesign/oxbow/src/content/simple/pricing.md

 When you purchase an all-access license, you unlock everything: every component example and all future additions to Windstatic Pro.

-- **More than 500 components** — Everything required to create stunning application UIs, marketing sites, ecommerce stores, and beyond.
+- **All components** — Everything required to create stunning application UIs, marketing sites, ecommerce stores, and beyond.
 - **Lifetime access** — Immediate access to all current content, plus any new components and templates added in the future.
 - **Unlimited projects** — Use Windstatic for as many projects as you need.
 - **Free updates** — Regular updates with new components and templates.